kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - Kill Brejik using grenades
   - Start by running a little bit away so you don't get hit by your own grenades
   - Throw a Poison Grenade first, then a Sonic Grenade, then a Frag Grenade
-  - Brejik always gets hit by the Poison, while the Sonic has a 50-50 chance to do 10 or 20 damage
+  - Brejik is guaranteed to get Poisoned, and has a 50% chance to save vs. the Sonic Grenade
-  - The Frag has a 70-30 chance to do 10 or 20 damage unless the Sonic hit, in which case it's 50-50
+  - Brejik has a 70% chance to save vs. the Frag unless he failed the Sonic save; then the -6 Dex from the Sonic makes his Frag save 55%
-  - He has really high defense, so grenades are the best option
+  - He has really high defense, making a basic attack only 15%/5% to hit, so grenades are the best option
-  - Even if you don't roll 20s on the Sonic and Frag, the poison will eventually kill him
-  - After you throw the last grenade, kill Redros with Flurry and finish off Bastila's guards if necessary
+  - After you throw the last grenade, kill Redros with Flurry and finish off Bastila's guards if necessary; let the Poison finish Brejik unless he's the last one standing
   - This fight can be 3 rounds if Brejik fails both saves on the Sonic and Frag, or as bad as 8 rounds if he saves both
 - Loot Brejik's corpse
 - Talk to Bastila